-Summer is right around the corner and many are preparing pools for the hot days.
-Often this means draining some or all of the water.
+The cooler weather is beginning to come in and often this means draining some or all of the water in your pool.
 While this sounds simple enough, many people don’t realize that it is a violation of City Ordinance to drain pool water to the street, alley or storm drain.

 The chemicals in pool water can be toxic to the fish, bugs, and plants that live in the streams and creeks that receive the discharged water.